 battle it out on the roads for who is the king of the snakes.

 The SVT Cobra Legacy

 Though the Shelbys have returned to the Mustang world, it’s unlikely that we’ll see the return of the SVT Cobra again.

-While the rebirth of the Cobra may be wishful thinking, the popularity of the car and the role nostalgia continues to play in marketing make a Cobra SVT a distinct possibility for the future of Mustang.
+While the rebirth of the Cobra may be wishful thinking, the popularity and nostalgia make the Cobra SVT a possibility